How Does Protein Help You Lose Weight

 On average, men should eat 55g and women 45g of protein daily.
 That’s about 2 palm-sized portions of foods like meat, fish, tofu, nuts or pulses.

-On the other hand, there are different individual recommendations for active people, athletes and those following a weight management programme where protein content has to be manipulated.
+On the other hand, there are different individual recommendations for active people, athletes and those following a weight management programme where Protein for Weight Loss content has to be manipulated.

 If you haven’t already, be sure to download the Strive the Weight Loss Challenge App to track your weight and compete with friends and family with similar fitness goals.

-So before we look at why protein is so important in weight loss, it’s important to understand why protein, as a nutrient is important for the human body.
+So before we look at Is Protein Good for Weight Loss, it’s important to understand why protein, as a nutrient is important for the human body.
 Every cell in your body contains protein.
 Protein is made up of a chain of amino acids and we need these to help the body repair cells and make new ones.
 Protein also plays an important role in the growth and development of children, teens, and pregnant women.
-Protein also plays a critical part in the processes that fuel your energy and carry oxygen throughout your body in your blood.
+Weight Loss With Protein also plays a critical part in the processes that fuel your energy and carry oxygen throughout your body in your blood.

 Why can a High Protein Diet help you Lose Weight?